CatalysmsServerManager/docs/docs/en/CSMM/advanced-feature-guide-scoreboard.md

 say "{{remove this.name 'Animals-killed-by-'}} - {{{this.value}}} animals killed";
 {{/each}}
 ```

+This whole block could be added as a new custom command such as `/top5animals`, for example.
+Remember, you add custom commands in the `Ingame commands` section of CSMM.
+It could also be something sent automatically from time to time using the `Server automation` part of CSMM.

+As a custom command, if you want to prevent players from spamming the scoreboard in the chat, you can change the `say` part for `pm {{player.entityId}}`, so it gets sent only to the player using the command, as a private message.

 When you wipe, make sure you delete the variables if you wish to restart the scoreboard, using the playground interface.

 And that is it.
 A one line hook and a 4 lines command and you can have an animal killing competition.
 Happy hunting!